Non-English Foreign Languages

 - Students who need to take a placement exam for their foreign language course can find links for those exams on the GW Language Center’s website.

 - Some student organizations offer “language cafes,” where students can converse in a foreign language.
-Review the student organizations listed on OrgSync.
+Review a list of GW student organizations.

 English as a Foreign Language